sitebay/docs/articles/products/platform/billing/_index.md

 Features that update the database, like contact forms also won't work.

-You can wake your site up from the My Site Bay dashboard.
+You can wake your site up from the My SiteBay dashboard.

 Upgrade to get sleep immunity and way more visits.
 If a site exceeds its visits, it will no longer be able to be awoken until next cycle.